Your Complete Guide to House Exterior Paint

 The type of siding on your house is another big consideration.
 Materials like wood, vinyl, and stucco each require different prep work and specialized paints, which can affect the price.
 Finally, the quality of the paint itself will impact your budget.
 While premium paints may have a higher upfront cost, they often provide better coverage and durability, saving you money on future repaints.

-How to Budget for Your Painting Project
+How to Budget for Your Exterior Paint Project

 When you’re ready to budget, a great first step is to get a few different price quotes from local painters.
 This will give you a solid understanding of the market rate in the Boise area.
 Be sure to ask for a detailed breakdown so you can see exactly what you’re paying for.